And They Work Both Ways for Advisors

 If you want to write a lot, it helps if you read a lot too.

-I suppose I could just spout off my own thoughts here each week, but I decided long ago that my best bet was to share lot of wisdom that I gather from elsewhere along the way.
+I suppose I could just spout off my own thoughts here each week, but I decided long ago that my best bet was to share lots of wisdom that I gather from elsewhere along the way.

 Because the area of family wealth transitions is kind of a niche, much of what I do is read more “general wisdom” and then share how it applies to the work that I do with client families.